urboob21/urboob21.github.io/content/posts/cpp-learn.md

 ### 8.4.
 Constant expressions & Constexpr variables
 - `Constant expressions`: expressions whose values can be fully determined at compile time.
+- A compile-time constant is a constant whose value is known at compile-time.
+- A runtime constant is a constant whose initialization value isn’t known until runtime.
 - `constexpr` is used to ensure we get a compile-time constant variable where we desire one.
 Means that the object can be used in a constant expression.
 The value of the initializer must be known at compile-time.
 The constexpr object can be evaluated at runtime or compile-time.
 > Benefits:
 Compile-time evaluation → reduces runtime overhead by precomputing values.